aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_NETWORK_PORTS"
-    Our Fabric would only be complete by connecting some devices to it.
+    Our fabric would only be complete by connecting some devices to it.
 We define connected endpoints and port profiles in **group_vars/DC1_NETWORKS_PORTS.yml**.
 Each endpoint's adapter defines which switch port(s) and port profile to use.
-In our example, we have four hosts and a firewall connected to the Fabric.
+In our example, we have four hosts and a firewall connected to the fabric.
 The connected endpoints keys are used for logical separation and apply to interface descriptions.
 These variables are applied to the spine and leaf nodes since they are a part of this inventory group.

     ``` yaml
     --8<--